harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/application-testing-methodology.md

 ### Baseline testing

 It's not recommended to run your first test at full throttle and the maximum number of Virtual Users.
-When testing, it is critical to always be thinking comparitively.
+When testing, it is critical to always be thinking comparatively.
 Your first test should then be a **baseline test.** A baseline test is a test at an ideal number of concurrent users/requests per second and run for a long enough duration to produce a clear stable result.
-This baseline test will give you intitial performance metrics for you to compare to future test runs.
+This baseline test will give you initial performance metrics for you to compare to future test runs.
 The ability to compare will help highlight performance issues more quickly.

 **Common question**  "What is ideal as it relates to baseline testing above?"
 **Answer:** A number of Virtual Users you know your system can handle well.
 If you aren't sure, try 1 - 10 Virtual Users.